 Pick the Time of Year

-High-traffic times in the spring and summer will have more crowds and longer lines.
+High-traffic times in spring and summer will have more crowds and longer lines.
 Orlando’s mild climate provides sunny skies and warm weather, even in the off-season.
-Fall and early winter vacationers will find highs in the 80s and lows in the 60s, while winter guests can enjoy highs in the 70s and lows in the 50s.
-Booking an Orlando vacation in the off-season can also save money as travel and accommodation prices are usually lower.
+Fall and early winter vacationers find highs in the 80s and lows in the 60s, while winter guests can enjoy highs in the 70s and lows in the 50s.
+Booking an Orlando vacation during the off-season can also save money as travel and accommodation prices are usually lower.

 Consider a Vacation Rental